 - Learn behavioral strategies.
 If it’s not possible to remove the trigger, the next best thing is to retrain your brain to use strategies that will help you cope.
 You can do this through cognitive-behavioral therapy techniques for TBI patients.
 A CBT therapist can also teach you how to relearn empathy and critical nonverbal cues such as tone of voice and body language.

 Finally, don’t forget to be patient with yourself.
 Remember that you are more than your emotions.
 While there will be bad days, that does not make you a bad person.

 With enough work, you will notice improvements and you might start to feel like your old self again.

 Personality Changes After Head Injury: Conclusion

 Personality changes after a head injury are distressing.
-But while you may never be the same person you were before your injury, this shouldn’t cause you to lose hope.
+But while you may never be the exact same person you were before your injury, this shouldn’t cause you to lose hope.

 But thanks to the brain’s remarkable ability to heal and rewire itself, you can still learn effective ways to deal with unruly emotions and relearn how to connect with others.

 In fact, you may even find, after learning new coping methods, that you are a stronger and more resilient person than you ever thought possible.